 SELECT from Lowpass, Highpass, Bandpass, and Bandstop filter types.
 Specify performance constraints for attenuation, group delay, and step response.
 Choose from a variety of filter responses such as Chebyshev, Butterworth, Bessel, transitional Gaussian to 6 dB, transitional Gaussian to 12 dB, linear phase 0.05°, and linear phase 0.005°.
 Determine the filter response best suited for your design by optimizing for pulse response, settling time, lowest cost, pass-band ripple, and stop-band attenuation.

 DESIGN your filter using Sallen-Key, multiple feedback, and Bainter topologies.
 Select the best operational amplifiers for your design by evaluating gain bandwidth vs. current vs. cost and other parameters.
 Specify your resistor/capacitor tolerances between ideal, 0.1%, 1%, 2%, and 5% values.
 Experiment with user-defined capacitor seed values.
 Optimize your filter topologies for sensitivity, lowest cost, and smallest footprint.

-ANALYZE your design by running SPICE electrical simulation with closed-loop frequency response, step response, and sine-wave response analysis options.
+ANALYZE your design by running Monte-Carlo and Corner analysis with closed-loop frequency response, step response, and sine-wave response analysis options.